Deep priors for satellite image restoration with accurate uncertainties: Experimental results

 \subsection{Point estimation results on simulated data}

-In this section, we present the results of the different methods on the TEST30\_SIMU dataset.
+In this section, we present the results of different methods on the TEST30 dataset.
+In particular, we aim to compare VBLE-xz and PG-DPIR, which are deep regularization (DR) methods, to direct inversion methods RDN and SRResNet, which are mainly chosen in satellite image processing chains.
 Quantitative metrics are presented in \cref{tab:results_simulated} while \cref{fig:visu_simulated} contains visual results. \Cref{tab:results_simulated} contains results for the image restoration problem, with (IR+SISR) and without super-resolution (IR).
-The results have been separated for each type of landscape, enabling a thorough comparison between the methods.
 First, the Bay+IF method is by far outperformed by all deep learning methods.
-Then, SatDPIR outperforms direct inversion methods RDN and SRResNet in terms of PSNR and SSIM, while being slightly below them in terms of LPIPS.
-This is expected because inversion methods are partly trained with a perceptual loss, DISTS, which is similar to LPIPS, whereas DR methods only consider the pixelwise likelihood.
-This can be visually illustrated in \cref{fig:visu_simulated}.
-Indeed, direct inversion methods exhibit sharper results with more high frequency details, which is favorable to a low LPIPS.
+VBLE-xz and PG-DPIR outperform DiffPIR and are competitive, or above direct inversion in terms of PSNR and SSIM, while being slightly below them in terms of LPIPS.
+This is expected because inversion methods are partly trained with a perceptual loss, DISTS, which is similar to LPIPS, whereas DR methods only consider pixelwise likelihood.
+Interestingly, in the IR task, SRResNet achieves a higher PSNR than RDN, despite RDN being deeper and theoretically expected to perform better.
+As the test set differs from the trained images, it is likely that SRResNet generalizes better than RDN, which is plausible given that SRResNet is much shallower than RDN. \todel{This can be visually illustrated in Figure 6.
+Indeed,}

+Visual results are available in \cref{fig:visu_simulated}.
+Direct inversion methods exhibit sharper results with more high-frequency details, which is favorable to a low LPIPS.
 However, the added high frequencies are not necessarily correct.
-Moreover, they show non desirable oscillating deconvolution artifacts, for example in the 5th image of \cref{fig:visu_simulated}.
-Compared to the other methods, VBLE-xz exhibits slightly poorer metrics than SatDPIR, but remains competitive with the baselines in terms of PSNR and LPIPS.
-Visually, VBLE-xz is particularly interesting as its MMSE result is a bit smoother than the other method, but exhibits very few artefacts, compared to direct inversion methods, and also to SatDPIR, which invents some lines in the 3rd image of \cref{fig:visu_simulated}.
+Moreover, they show non-desirable oscillating deconvolution artifacts, for example in the 4th image of \cref{fig:visu_simulated}.
+VBLE-xz is particularly interesting because its MMSE result is slightly smoother than the estimates of the other methods, but exhibits very few artifacts compared to direct inversion methods, as well as to PG-DPIR, which, for instance, invents some lines in the third image of \cref{fig:visu_simulated}.